Cruise to Mexico on the Carnival Imagination

 In late March my husband, son and I sailed on Carnival Imagination for a 3 Day Baja Mexico cruise from Long Beach.
 This is a great weekend getaway, especially for anyone within easy driving distance of Long Beach, California.
 We were guests of Carnival Cruise Line and this was our first cruise as a family.
 It was a super fun way to spend a weekend and what my husband and I found out, is we truly had a vacation.
-Because of the teen club, which my son loved, we found we had lots of time to relax and enjoy the cruise as adults.
-Below you’ll find some helpful tips for cruising and some of our favorite moments on our 3 Day Baja Mexico cruise from long beach to Ensenada.
+Because of the teen club, which my son loved, we found we had lots of time to relax and enjoy the cruise to Mexico as adults.
+Below you’ll find some helpful tips for cruising and some of our favorite moments on our 3 Day Baja, Mexico cruise from long beach to Ensenada.

 As vacations or weekend getaways go, a cruise is a much simpler trip compared to any other type of travel.
 One of my favorite things about a cruise is once you board, you have arrived at your home away from home.
 Simply unpack and you are done!